-The Internet is full of trojan-type programs, here are a few examples: Varenyky, GozNym and Extenbro.
-Some of them are really powerful tools, some of them not.
-However, in most cases cyber criminals use malicious programs of this type to steal sensitive information, infect computers with other high-risk malware (like ransomware) and so on.
-There is always a possibility that a trojans like Kryptik might cause serious and irreversible damage.
+The internet is full of trojan-type programs.
+Some examples are Varenyky, GozNym, and Extenbro.
+Some are powerful tools, others not, however, in most cases, cyber criminals use them to steal sensitive information, infect computers with other high-risk malware (such as ransomware), and so on.
+There is always a possibility that a trojans such as Kryptik might cause serious and irreversible damage.

 How did Kryptik infiltrate my computer?